-Jocelyn Getgen Kestenbaum is an Assistant Professor of Clinical law.
+Jocelyn Getgen Kestenbaum is an Associate Professor of Clinical law.
 She joined the Human Rights and Genocide Clinic in 2013, where she supervises clinical projects on issues of international criminal justice.
 Professor Getgen Kestenbaum is the director of the Benjamin B. Ferencz Human Rights and Atrocity Prevention Clinic, as well as director of the Cardozo Law Institute in Holocaust and Human Rights.
 Previously, she worked as program director of Virtue Foundation, a nonprofit implementing rights-based sustainable development projects in health, education, justice, and women’s empowerment globally.
 Prior to her work at Virtue, Jocelyn was the founding Women and Justice Fellow for the Avon Global Center for Women and Justice at Cornell Law School.
 While at the Avon Global Center, Getgen Kestenbaum co-supervised projects and co-authored reports on issues of gender-based violence and access to justice, including a comparative study on acid violence in Bangladesh, India and Cambodia.

 In addition, she supervised international human rights litigation projects to secure education rights of Afro-descendants and indigenous peoples in Colombia.
 Getgen Kestenbaum has conducted original in-country research in several countries throughout Latin America, Africa and Asia, and has written award-winning articles examining the reproductive health and human rights violations of Nicaragua's complete abortion ban as well as Peru’s enforced sterilization programs during the internal armed conflict.
 Her commitment to international human rights has won her Cornell’s Freeman Award for Civil and Human Rights.